Prohibited and Restricted Items for Travelers Entering Iran: A Complete Guide

 Essential Guide to Prohibited Items for Iran Travelers

 Iran welcomes millions of visitors each year with its deep history, vibrant culture, and famous hospitality.
 To ensure a smooth entry, travelers must understand the customs regulations that govern what can and cannot be brought into the country.
-These rules help protect national security, preserve cultural heritage, and prevent avoidable delays or penalties.
+Knowing the most common Iran prohibited items before you pack helps protect national security, preserve cultural heritage, and prevent avoidable delays or penalties at the border.

 Contents